Farm Raised Salmon Compared To Wild Caught Salmon

 • Mercury

 Farm-raised salmon has a higher PCB than wild caught.
 PCBs may be the most serious of all the contaminants, but the FDA has deemed the levels found to be safe.
-Although the EPA did not ((EPA: EPA-FDA Advice about Eating Fish and Shellfish)).
+Although the EPA did not 12.
 Some people suggest if the EPA guidelines were applied, people would eat fewer farm raised salmon.

-Most of the studies show farm raised salmon contains more mercury than wild caught11.
+Most of the studies show farm raised salmon contains more mercury than wild caught 13.
 It’s important to note, the amounts of mercury and other trace metals are so low, they’re not a concern.

 By the way, worms, although not a contaminant, are found in both farm and wild caught salmon.
 Should they be a concern?
 Search for my blog post on the homepage by typing, Worms In Your Farm-Raised Salmon?
 Facts & Myths Revealed.